Release Notes for App-V for Windows 10, version 1607

 where “AppVManagement” is the name of the database.

-Users cannot open a package in a user-published connection group if you add or remove an optional package
+Users can't open a package in a user-published connection group if you add or remove an optional package

-Workaround: Have users log out and then log back in.
+Workaround: Have users sign out and then log back in.

 Error message is erroneously displayed when the connection group is published only to the user